aserg-ufmg/angularjs-performance-survey/README.md

 > Based on what I've heard, I'm not alone in this.
 Transclusion is one of those things people often mention when they talk about their difficulties with Angular.

 > I think the bigger problems (with transclusion) are tangential:
->* The API is tricky, with its higher-order functions and \aspas{magic arguments`.
+>* The API is tricky, with its higher-order functions and magic arguments.
 >* Parts of the API are deprecated, and it can be hard to figure out which parts.
->* The documentation uses lots of big words (\aspas{a transclude linking function pre-bound to the correct transclusion scope`).
+>* The documentation uses lots of big words (a transclude linking function pre-bound to the correct transclusion scope).
 >* There are actually two separate features provided by the same API: Regular transclusion and element transclusion.

 #### [BLOG13] An Intervention: Why AngularJS is Worse Than a New ASP.NET WebForms